 Central nervous system (CNS)-directed therapy is provided during premaintenance chemotherapy by all groups.
 Some protocols (Children's Oncology Group [COG], St. Jude Children's Research Hospital [SJCRH], and Dana-Farber Cancer Institute [DFCI]) provide ongoing intrathecal chemotherapy during maintenance, while others (Berlin-Frankfurt-Münster [BFM]) do not.
-(Refer to the CNS-Directed Therapy for Childhood Acute Lymphoblastic Leukemia section of this summary for specific information about central nervous system therapy to prevent CNS relapse in children with ALL who are receiving postinduction therapy.
+(Refer to the CNS-directed Therapy for Childhood Acute Lymphoblastic Leukemia section of this summary for specific information about CNS therapy to prevent CNS relapse in children with acute lymphoblastic leukemia [ALL] who are receiving postinduction therapy.)

 Once complete remission (CR) has been achieved, systemic treatment in conjunction with CNS-directed therapy follows.
 The intensity of the postinduction chemotherapy varies considerably depending on risk group assignment, but all patients receive some form of intensification after the achievement of CR and before beginning maintenance therapy.

 The most commonly used intensification schema is the BFM backbone.
 This therapeutic backbone, first introduced by the BFM clinical trials group, includes the following: